quasilyte/phpgrep/docs/user_manual.md

 ## Usage examples

-Sometimes it's easier to understand the things by examples.
+Sometimes it's easier to understand things by examples.

 ```bash
 # Find arrays with at least 1 duplicated key.